-O: Methods of Instruction
+O: Methods of Instruction:

-An examination of a series of problems in the history of First Nations-Settler Relations will give the student ample opportunity to practice and improve these skills (see Course Objectives).
+An examination of a series of problems in the history of First Nations-Settler Relations will give the student ample opportunity to practice and improve these skills (see course Objectives).

 Classroom sessions will be divided between lectures and discussions.
-The discussion sessions will serve as a forum for the exchange of student reactions and criticism and as a testing ground for student hypotheses.
+The discussions sessions will serve as a forum for the exchange of student reactions and criticism and as a testing ground for student hypotheses..
 By acting as referee and devil's advocate the instructor will encourage the student to elaborate, refine, revise his/her ideas.
 Participation in class discussions is therefore essential.
-Reluctance to participate can result in a failing grade for the class work section of the term evaluation since credit cannot be given for work not done.

-P: Textbooks and Materials to be Purchased by Students
+P: Textbooks and Materials to be Purchased by Students: